 Furthermore, I blame its flawed execution for my Season-Six-Makes-Me-Want-to-Stick-Sporks-in-my-Eyes Feeling.
-You know, the attitude that has inspired Anonymous-es to share their lame-o opinions in my comments, like “stop recapping if you hate it.”
+You know, the attitude that has inspired Anonymous-es to share opinions in my comments including but not limited to, “stop recapping if you hate it.”
 Y’know, so next time someone chains them to their chair and wires them up Clockwork Orange style to my recaps there will be no recaps to read.
-Thank God she stopped!
-Doesn’t she know it’s just entertainment?
-What’s that you say about entertainment being entertaining?
-Blimey!
-Ding Dong!

 I think killing Jenny is lazy, and the show’s hurting because it’s making “Kill Jenny” its epicenter.
-Everyone else’s storyline is consciously contrived to give Jenny an opp to piss them off (Except Kit’s.
+Everyone else’s storyline is consciously contrived to give Jenny an opportunity to piss them off (Except Kit’s.
 And Max’s, ’cause Jenny’s anger-inducing words are just words, she doesn’t change anything and besides —OF COURSE the one storyline we need explained away by Jenny cannot be.
 Sticks and stones and stolen negatives/ideas and relationship-dismantling can break a girls’ bones but words’ll never hurt Him).

 The pit poisons the whole, you know?
-Not Kit, PIT!
 Like the Peach Pit, the inspiration for The Planet After Dark.

 Emma and our co-Season-Two-watcher Astrid, who are both in LTRs with men, have hated Jenny from the get-go for reasons totally unrelated to sexuality but equally close-to-home.
 As artists, they hate her for being a bad writer, stuck up, pretentious and skin-crawlingly precious.
-They also prefer Pacey over Dawson, hands down (I was always torn), and CJ Cregg and Jeb Barlett to any real human beings.
+They also prefer Pacey over Dawson, hands down (I was always torn), and CJ Craig and Jeb Bartlett over any real human beings.

-Many lesbians I know started hating Jenny for some combination of her wishy-washy sexual behavior and nasal-lint-mining self-importance.
-Jenny’s path, at first, was unnervingly familiar to many lesbians and bisexuals which’s a good thing … and a very bad thing.
+Many lesbians I know started hating Jenny for some combination of her wishy-washy sexual behavior and naval-lint-mining self-importance.
+Jenny’s path, at first, was unnervingly familiar to many lesbians and bisexuals.
+That’s a good thing and a very bad thing.
 My opinions on Jenny changed as I changed, and that’s interesting.

 Most weathered queers have known some Jennies.
 Jennies clumsily and melodramatically juggle their boyfriends with their Completely!
 Unexpected! lesbian affair.
-They make last-ditch efforts to prove strai-hood by doing something crazy like eloping.
+They make last-ditch efforts to prove straight-hood by doing something crazy like eloping.
 Jennies torture anyone in proximity with detailed, aggressive conversations about their inner turmoil and hypo-manic state of creativity.
-Jennies then briefly go bi until a gentleman caller calls them out for being gay.
+Jennies then briefly go bisexual until a gentleman caller calls them out for being gay.

 Here our Jenny emerges specifically into the kind of girl who pledges allegiance to the lesbian nation with unwavering feminist extremism and man-hating venom.
-She gradually transforms psychologically from meek future-housewife to a self-obsessed but legitimately traumatized and self-destructive abuse victim to an exposure-hungry professional navel-gazer.
+She gradually transforms psychologically from meek future-housewife to a self-obsessed but also legitimately traumatized and self-destructive survivor of sever sexual abuse to an exposure-hungry professional navel-gazer.
 We react genuinely.
 We react to a multi-dimensional character, and we react from our guts, and for real reasons, not superficial ones.